open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

 Each test class has its related test application that can be found under [test/test-applications/integrations](../test/test-applications/integrations) Each library instrumentation has its own test class.
-Other features are tested via `SmokeTests` class or if have its own test class if a dedicated test application is needed.
+Other features are tested via `SmokeTests` class or have its own test class if a dedicated test application is needed.

 Currently, the strategy is to test the library instrumentations